 To use the tool, first list all the anticipated costs associated with the project, and then estimate the benefits that you'll receive from it.

 Where benefits are received over time, work out the time it will take for the benefits to repay the costs.

-You can carry out a Cost-Benefit Analysis using only financial costs and benefits.
+You can carry out an analysis using only financial costs and benefits.
 However, you may decide to include intangible items within the analysis.
 As you must estimate a value for these items, this inevitably brings more subjectivity into the process.